-Uncertainty analysis involves the quantification of the output (e.g., windspeed, hurricane loss cost) through a variance calculation or by use of confidence intervals.
+Purpose: Uncertainty analysis involves the quantification of the output (e.g., windspeed, hurricane loss cost) through a variance calculation or by use of confidence intervals.
 While these statistics provide useful information, uncertainty analysis goes beyond a mere quantification of these statistics by quantifying the expected percentage reduction in the variance of the output that is attributable to each of the input variables.
 Identification of those variables that contribute to the uncertainty is the first step that can lead to a reduction in the uncertainty in the output.

 It is important to note that the key input variables identified in an uncertainty analysis are not necessarily the same as those in a sensitivity analysis nor are they necessarily in the same relative order.
 As with sensitivity analysis, uncertainty analysis is an important diagnostic tool and provides needed assurance of the robustness and viability of the hurricane model output.

-Relevant Forms: G-3, Statistical Hurricane Standards Expert Certification

-S-6, Hypothetical Events for Sensitivity and Uncertainty Analysis
+Relevant Forms: G-3, Statistical Hurricane Standards Expert Certification S-6, Hypothetical Events for Sensitivity and Uncertainty Analysis

 - 1. Identify the major contributors to the uncertainty in hurricane model outputs and the basis for making this determination.
 Provide a full discussion of the degree to which these uncertainties affect output results and illustrate with an example. - 2.
 Describe how other aspects of the hurricane model may have a significant impact on the uncertainties in output results and the basis for making this determination. - 3.
 Describe and justify action or inaction as a result of the uncertainty analyses performed. - 4.
-Form S-6, Hypothetical Events for Sensitivity and Uncertainty Analysis, if disclosed under Hurricane Standard S-2, Sensitivity Analysis for Hurricane Model Output, will be used in the verification of Hurricane Standard S-3, Uncertainty Analysis for Hurricane Model Output.
+Form S-6, if disclosed under Hurricane Standard S-2, will be used in the verification of Hurricane Standard S-3.